Skip to main content

 Frequently Asked Questions

-Do I need a permit to replace a water heater in Irving, TX?+
+Does Irving require a permit to replace a water heater?+

 How do I know if I have a slab leak in my Irving home?+

-The most reliable early indicator is an unexplained increase in your water bill — even $20–$40/month above your baseline warrants investigation.
-Other signs: warm or damp spots on the floor, the sound of running water when all fixtures are off, or cracks appearing in interior walls or flooring.
-Irving's expansive clay soil makes slab leaks more common here than in many other Texas cities.
-A licensed plumber can perform electronic leak detection ($300–$600) to pinpoint the location before any repair work begins.
-Don't wait — a slow slab leak can undermine your foundation.
+The most reliable early indicator is an unexplained increase in your Irving Water Utilities bill — even a 10–15% spike with no change in usage habits warrants investigation.
+Other signs: warm or hot spots on tile or hardwood floors (hot water line leak), the sound of running water when all fixtures are off, sudden drops in water pressure, or new cracks in interior drywall or flooring.
+Irving's clay soil amplifies slab movement, so these symptoms are more common here than in cities built on more stable ground.

 What's the typical cost to fix a slab leak in Irving?+